Ephraim-usc/glike/README.md

 For an intuitive understanding of how gLike works, see a simple [tutorial](./tutorial.md) that walks though a toy example.

+Find in [paper scripts](./paper/) codes for reproducing the figures in the paper.

 Full likelihood of genealogical trees
 ------------